GoogleCloudPlatform/nodejs-docs-samples/language/slackbot/README.md

 export GCLOUD_PROJECT=my-cloud-project-id
 ```

-Then, create a file containing your Slack token, and point 'SLACK_TOKEN_PATH' to that file when you run the script
+Then, create a file containing your Slack token, and point `SLACK_TOKEN_PATH` to that file when you run the script
-(substitute 'my-slack-token with your actual token):
+(substitute `my-slack-token` with your actual token):

     echo my-slack-token > slack-token
     SLACK_TOKEN_PATH=./slack-token node demo_bot.js